elysiajs/documentation/docs/at-glance.md

 TypeScript is not needed to use Elysia, but it's recommended to use Elysia with TypeScript.

-## Unified Type
+## Type Integrity

 To take a step further, Elysia provide **Elysia.t**, a schema builder to validate type and value in both runtime and compile-time to create a single source of truth for your data-type.
-Elysia refers this term as **Unified Type**.

 Let's modify the previous code to accept only a numeric value instead of a string.